62nd (Wiltshire) Regiment of Foot: American War of Independence

-The regiment returned to North America in 1776, under the command of Lieutenant Colonel John Anstruther.
+The regiment returned to North America in 1776, under the command of Lieutenant-colonel John Anstruther.
 Anstruther would command the regiment from 1773 until retirement in 1782.

-Initially dispatched to Canada, the regiment took part in the Canadian campaign during the American Revolutionary War.
+Initially dispatched to Canada, the regiment took part repelling the Continental Army's invasion of Quebec as part of the American War of Independence.
 The regiment's flank companies would be detached and take part in the Battle of Trois-Rivières in June 1776.
 The regiment's companies were reunited to support the British drive to clear the Americans from the rest of Canada, including the Battle of Valcour Island in October 1776.

-Following its participation in the Canadian campaign of 1776, the regiment was assigned to serve as part of Major-General John Burgoyne's forces.
+Following the end of the American invasion in October 1776, the regiment was assigned to serve as part of Major-general John Burgoyne's forces.
 The regiment served under Burgoyne at the Battle of Saratoga in September 1777.
-The regiment was brigaded with the 9th, 20th, and 21st regiments under the command of Major-General James Inglis Hamilton.
+The regiment was brigaded with the 9th, 20th, and 21st Regiments of Foot under the command of Major-general James Inglis Hamilton.
 The regiment surrendered along with the rest of the force and most of the regiment remained imprisoned until 1781 when they were repatriated to England.
-In 1782, now under the command of Lieutenant Colonel Alexander Campbell, the regiment was given, for the first time, the county title "Wiltshire".
+In 1782, now under the command of Lieutenant-colonel Alexander Campbell, the regiment was given, for the first time, the county title "Wiltshire".